Ron BoatProducer | Director

 - Let’s confirm we’ve made it to the end, met your goals and expectations and everything is as you want it.

-Whether it’s from the Orpheum Theater in Phoenix, AZ; a surgery suite in Irvine, CA; or a hotel ballroom in Baltimore, MD., webcasts are the tool of the savvy enough to use them.
+Whether it’s from the Orpheum Theater in Phoenix, AZ; a surgery suite in Irvine, CA; the Monument in Rapid City, SD; or a hotel ballroom in Baltimore, MD., webcasts are the tool of the savvy enough to use them.
 Worldwide broadcasting is easily available to the everyday corporate exec who wants to reach his customers or employees.

-I’ve been producing flawless webcasts for a variety of clients both from our studio in Phoenix and their facilities, to locations around the world.
-There’s a lot of planning that goes into each one but my experience in producing them ensures that the message goes out.
+I’ve been producing flawless webcasts for a variety of clients both from our studio in Phoenix and various facilities, to locations around the world.
+There’s a lot of planning that goes into each one but my experience in producing them help to ensure that the message goes out.

 - Reach out to new customers